Glass-like product made from polyacrylic esters.

 Sinn has moved the hour dial from the center towards 12 o’clock, without causing any additional friction losses or using additional gearing.
 The Unitas 6498 caliber already had a small seconds dial, and the SZ04 represents the optimum horological solution of a regulator display with three separately positioned dials for hours, minutes and seconds.

-The purpose of the redesign was to significantly increase the clarity and readability of the dial display.
-Which is why we focussed on the design of the SZ05 and the 60-minute stopwatch display at 3 o'clock and the running seconds at 9 o'clock.
-This does away with the annoying necessity of adding stopwatch minutes, as is required with conventional 30-minute stopwatch displays.
+The purpose of the in-house movement redesign was to significantly increase the clarity and readability of the dial display.
+To this end, in designing the SZ05 we focused on a stopwatch minute display with a 60-minute scale at 3 o’clock and a running second hand at 9 o’clock.
+This does away with the annoying necessity of adding stopwatch minutes as required with conventional 30-minute stopwatch displays.

 The tachymeter scale permits an average speed to be measured over a distance of one kilometer.
 For this, the stop-watch function must be activated at the start and end of the distance.
 Miles per hour (mph) can also be measured using the tachymeter scale and the same principle.